thadroe/docker-wordpress-mods/README.md

 Accept the cert exception if using SSL/https

-4. For wp-cli, you can run it with (changing 'user' for your own):
+4. For wp-cli, you can run it with:

 `docker-compose exec --user www-data wordpress wp`

-To make that easier, you can create an alias in your ~/.bashrc file to something like, again replacing 'user' with your own):
+To make that easier, you can create an alias in your ~/.bashrc file to something like:

 ~~~~
 alias dcwp='docker-compose exec --user www-data wordpress wp'